felixlu/awesome-stars/README.md

 - [approvals/ApprovalTests.Python](https://github.com/approvals/ApprovalTests.Python) - ApprovalTests for python
 - [zhuyifei1999/guppy3](https://github.com/zhuyifei1999/guppy3) - guppy / heapy ported to Python3.
 It works for real!
 - [pycasbin/django-casbin](https://github.com/pycasbin/django-casbin) - Use Casbin in Django, Casbin is a powerful and efficient open-source access control library.
-- [imWildCat/scylla](https://github.com/imWildCat/scylla) - Intelligent proxy pool for Humans™
+- [imWildCat/scylla](https://github.com/imWildCat/scylla) - Intelligent proxy pool for Humans™ to extract content from the internet and build your own Large Language Models in this new AI era
 - [aristocratos/bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor
 - [gaogaotiantian/viztracer](https://github.com/gaogaotiantian/viztracer) - VizTracer is a low-overhead logging/debugging/profiling tool that can trace and visualize your python code execution.
 - [c4urself/bump2version](https://github.com/c4urself/bump2version) - Version-bump your software with a single command